UPPER GRADES

 Monday - Thursday

-Math, 1.5
+Gattegno-Cuisenaire and CTC Math, 1.5

 Numbers come to life through hands-on learning, visual tools, and steady practice.
 Students build strong foundations in counting, patterns, and problem-solving—developing both confidence and clarity.